schallanne/git-workshop/README.md

 4. In the collaborators settings, add the person sitting at your left.
 He will review your pull requests.

+5. Accept the invitation of the person on your right.

 ## Setup the playground